Daisy Quokka: World's Scariest Animal: Release and reception

-The film had its world premiere at the Children's International Film Festival (CHIFF) in Australia on 28 November 2020.
-Due to the impact of the COVID-19 pandemic on cinemas, Daisy Quokka opened in Australia with a limited release in January 2021, distributed by Odin Eye's Entertainment.
+Daisy Quokka: World's Scariest Animal had its world premiere at the Children's International Film Festival (CHIFF) in Australia on 28 November 2020.
+Due to the impact of the COVID-19 pandemic on cinemas, Daisy Quokka opened in Australia with a limited release in January 2021, distributed by Odin's Eye Entertainment.
 It was released in the United Kingdom on 2 July, making $72,971 in its opening week for a total of $146,172.
 It has a worldwide total of $174,186.